paritytech/metadata-portal/README.md

 This flow is important for all users who want to always have the latest metadata in their signing devices to parse and sign their transactions right away.

+- Cron job
-- Cron job runs every N hours and checks every known network for the latest metadata version
+  - runs every N hours and checks every known network for the latest metadata version
-- If nothing has changed, the process is complete
-- If any network has a new version of metadata that has not yet been published on the Metadata Portal, a script is run to generate a special video QR code in Rust
+  - If any network has a new version of metadata that has not yet been published on the Metadata Portal
+    - generates unsigned metadata QR code
+    - creates new pull request to the repo
+    - sends notification to a Matrix channel
+- Release manager
+  - checkouts pull request's branch locally
+  - runs `make signer` locally to sign new metadata using his signing air-gapped device
-- That newly generated QR code committed into the same repo
+  - commit and push changes to the same branch
+- Owner of the repository
+  - accept and merge the PR
-- A new page is generated and posted as Github Pages
+- Github action is triggered to regenerate and re-deploy the Github Page

 ### 2. Showing manually uploaded and signed QR codes via PRs